seif899/neural-network-from-scratch/README.md

 # neural-network-from-scratch
-neural network from scratch that recognizes arabic numbers
+neural network from scratch that recognizes numbers